It is a fantastic excursion if you visit Porto for a few days. Porto is a beautiful city with gorgeous villages in its

 Palace of the Dukes of Braganza in Guimaraes

 This palace is luxurious and majestic.
-It was ordered to be built by D. Alfonso, who was the 8th Count of Barcelos and the 1st Duke of Braganza and, at that time, surely one of the richest men in Portugal.
+It was ordered to be built by D. Alfonso, the 8th Count of Barcelos and the 1st Duke of Braganza, and, at that time, undoubtedly one of the wealthiest men in Portugal.

 At the entrance of the palace was a woman selling seasonal fruit.
 It had a basket of peaches that looked spectacular, and they were delicious.
 That said, she charged us a euro for the piece.

-The normal entrance price is € 5, and the 1st Sunday of each month can be visited free of charge.
+The regular entrance price is € 5, and the 1st Sunday of each month can be visited free of charge.

 Hours are from 9 am to 6 pm; the last entry is at 5:30 pm.